ytpor/angular-challenge/README.md

 * Node version 20.17.0 or higher
 * Angular CLI version 19.2.14 or higher

+## Get started

+* Clone this repository
+* Change directory into the newly cloned repository
+* Make a copy of `.env.example`, and name it `.env`.
+* Edit the content of `.env` with your environment in mind.

 ## Development server

 To start a local development server, run: